 Step 1: On your iPhone, launch Safari and go to Beta Profiles to download the tvOS beta configuration profile for Apple TV.
 You can also download the profile on a computer and AirDrop it to your iPhone.

 Step 2: Once the profile is downloaded, you will be redirected to the Settings app to install it.
 Click Install in the upper right corner of the interface, enter the screen password and follow the prompts to continue.

 Step 3: The profile will be installed and require you to restart the iPhone to apply the changes.
 After the reboot, you can go to Settings > General > Software Update to check if the software is up-to-date.

-What if you intend to upgrade to the newest iOS version?
-Don’t worry, you can your changes, simply go to Settings > General > Profile and find the tvOS Software Profile, then click on “Delete Profile” to delete the installed profile.
-After that, reboot the iPhone and the latest version will be detected.
+What if you want to upgrade to the newest iOS version?
+Don’t worry; you can make changes.
+Go to Settings > General > Profile and find the tvOS beta software profile, then click Delete Profile to delete the installed profile.
+After that, reboot the iPhone, and the latest version will be detected.

-Suppose you’ve already updated your iPhone to the latest iOS 14/13 and are now faced with regret, you can rely on iTunes or third-party tool like FoneGeek iOS System Recovery to downgrade iOS to an old version.
+Suppose you’ve already updated your iPhone to the latest iOS 17 and are now faced with regret.
+In that case, you can rely on iTunes or third-party tools like FoneGeek iOS System Recovery to downgrade iOS to an old version.
 Please note that the downgrade process will erase all the existing data on your device, so you’d better take a backup of your iPhone before doing that.